mptrsen/Orthograph/README.md

 `orthograph-analyzer` and `orthograph-reporter`:

-The main output directory contains two report tables after running
+The main output directory contains three report tables after running
 orthograph-reporter:

 - best-reciprocal-hits.txt: a tabular listing of all sequences (sections) that